Reflecting Upon Irreducible Mind

 of presentday materialist-monist psychology and neuroscience" (page 616).

 It may be so.
-But although I am highly sympathetic to Stapp's views, I doubt
+But although I am highly sympathetic to Stapp's views, I

-and respectful to all informed points of view, I think"
+attentive and respectful to all informed points of view, I think"

 Siqueira

-argues that although he's "highly sympathetic to Stapp's views, I doubt it".
+argues that although he's "highly sympathetic to Stapp's views, I doubt

+it".
 Leaving aside the possible ambiguity of that expression, let's to examine

 the premises supporting it.
 He argues that "The place for consciousness